Bad Egg

 I don't recall exactly how it happened but one Sabbath/Friday night the egg broke and that may have been the first time I experienced the smell of a rotten egg.
 And it was a horrible.
 That was probably one of the worst circumstances if not the worst circumstance surrounding the welcoming of the Sabbath I have lived through so far.

 But did I really learn my lesson?
 I think not.
-There are other things I have held onto hoping against all odds that the situation would be resolved.
-Such as broken relationships in more recent times and in the past maybe lost toys.
-I tried to hang onto hope that maybe that one thing I lost would be found, or maybe that man who offered to be my father figure would come back, and so on thinking if I tried harder or held on something long enough what I originally intended for the situation would come out of it-if I was just good enough.
+There are other things I have held onto hoping against all odds that the situation would be resolved, such as broken relationships in more recent times and in the past maybe lost toys.
+I tried to hang onto hope that maybe that one thing I lost would be found, or maybe that man who offered to be my father figure would come back, and so on, thinking if I tried harder or held onto something long enough what I originally intended for the situation would come out of it-if I was just good enough.
 But it doesn't have to.

 Instead I have found that as great a quality determination is, in order to have a healthy outlook on life it must be balanced with the understanding it is okay to let go.
 I used to feel that I couldn't let go of a situation until I proved I could "fix" it because it seemed wrong or immature to leave something you started unfinished.
 But moving on or letting go of something after you have done your best is not failure, it is maturity.
 The longer you hold onto an unfertilized hope the worse it stinks in the end.
 It is a tricky situation.
 You should not give up on things prematurely but you shouldn't be blind to reality either.
 So how can you have a strong spirit of determination against yielding to discouragement and be okay with letting go at the same time?